irmlma/mobility-metrics/README.md

 ```
 python example/run_metrics.py
 ```
 for examples of calculating basic mobility metrics.
-The metric can be specified with the input arguement `metric`, accepting one of the  arguements ["rg", "locf", "jump"]:
+The metric can be specified with the input arguement `metric`, accepting one of the  arguements ["rg", "locf", "jump","wait"]:
 - Location visitation frquency.
 - Radius of gyration.
 Radius of gyration can be calculated either a) with visitation frequency of locations or b) weighting the locations by their activity duration.
 - Jump length.
 Distance of moving between consecutive locations.
+- Wait time.
+Time of waiting between consecutive locations.

 Dataset distribution plots will be shown after metric calculation.